 Now that you have your battery pack and solar panel, how do you effectively use them on a wilderness hunting trip?
 There are a number of ways you could use them.
 But here’s how we like to use them on most hunting trips:

 Assuming you’ll be hunting from a fixed camp location (not hunting with camp on your back), we recommend that you set out your solar panel attached to your battery pack every morning before you leave camp.
 Try to find a place where the solar panel will be getting sun throughout the day.
 During the day, the solar panel will charge up the battery pack.
 If there’s snow or rain in the forecast, no problem.
 Cold weather will slow the charging process.
 But I’ve left my Goal Zero panel and power pack out in all kinds of weather with no issues.

 When you return to camp in the evening. unplug your battery pack from the solar panel.
 You can then bring it into your cabin or tent and recharge your devices overnight.
 In the morning, simply repeat the process.

 Even on long, 10-day hunts, I’ve successfully kept charged: multiple camera batteries, a Petzl rechargeable headlamp, an InReach communication device and a smartphone.
 In order to do this, simply rotate which device gets charged each night.
 For example, a headlamp will typically last several days before it needs a charge.
 And my smartphone on airplane mode can usually last two days.
 With your devices on a rotation, there’s really no limit to how long you can stay charged in the backcountry.

 For more packing and hunting gear tips, please check out our Gear Page.

-If you’d like to learn more about our remote hunting trips in northern British Columbia, please explore the rest of our website.
+If you’d like to learn more about guided hunting trips in remote northern British Columbia, please explore the rest of our website.
 If you have questions or would like more details, please don’t hesitate to contact us.